arkane-systems/genie/othersrc/docs/readme.md

 A Fedora package (.rpm) can be downloaded from the releases, to right.
 Install it manually, using `dnf install <file>`.

+-->

 ### Other Distros

 If your distribution supports any of the package formats available, you may wish to try downloading the relevant format and giving it a try.
 This will almost certainly need some tweaking to work properly.

 Debian is the "native" distribution for _genie_ , for which read, "what the author uses".
-Specifically, Debian stretch+, with _usrmerge_ installed.
+Specifically, Debian buster+, with _usrmerge_ installed.
 If you're using anything else, you may need to tweak the configuration file (see below) accordingly.

 #### TAR